-The National Accord Producing Group of 22 female members in Wakiyah subdistrict of Al Maghrabah district (Hajjah) continues gaining fruits of its broiler production project.
+The Women National Accord Group consisting of 22 members in Wakiyah Subdistrict of Al-Maghrabah District (Hajjah) continues to implement the broiler production project.
 The group started its production in mid-2014 after the SFD had supported it in the first production cycle.
-This group has achieved unprecedented success; it was noted that the pace of its activities increased despite the national war and crises.
-The production cycles have also increased due to rising demand for broiler chickens from the area and to the difficult access of competing products to the area.
-The group's products do not serve Al Maghriba only, but they also cover the neighboring districts like Kuhlan Affar and Aljamimah (Hajjah) and Alsawd and Al Sawda (Amran).
+This group has achieved unprecedented success; it was noted that the pace of its activities increased despite the war and crises.

+The production cycles have also increased due to rising demand for broiler chickens and to the difficult transfer of competing products to the area.
+The group's products do not serve Al-Maghrabah only, but they also cover the neighboring districts like Kuhlan Affar and Al-Jamimah (Hajjah) and Al-Sawd and Al-Sawda (Amran).

-The production cycles have reached 10 so far, and the group's savings of cash (other than the 5,000 checks being grown) are now about YR 5 million which are being prepared to be invested in a new under development gas station project.
+The production cycles have reached 10 so far, and the group's cash savings (other than the 5,000 chicks being grown) are now about YR 5 million which are being prepared to be invested in a new under-development gas station project.

-Tariq Hassan, the financial and administrative manager of the project speaks about the reasons of success especially in the current circumstances, "The project has solved the largest problem it had faced after it bought a solar power system for lighting and heating the chicken in order to overcome the continued black out and the high fuel prices.
+Tariq Hassan, the financial and administrative manager of the project speaks about the reasons of success especially in the current circumstances, saying, "The project has solved the largest problem it had faced after it bought a solar power system for lighting and heating the chicken in order to overcome the continued blackout and the high fuel prices.
 The operating cost of the project have dropped thereafter."
 "Then, the project provided broiler products continuously to the market and ended the monopoly of traders who used to bring these products from outside the area.
-The project secured the requests from the four neighboring districts, especially after the price of the unit dropped from YR1,500 to YR1,000 or 1,200).
+The project secured the demand from the four neighboring districts, especially after the price of the chicken dropped from YR1,500 to YR1,000 or 1,200.
 We also excelled in quality due to the modern production methods we learned from the SFD," added Hassan.

-The female group member Amnah Nassar said "We got good gains from the project, and it helped us adapt to the precarious conditions.
-More importantly, we were able to grow savings for the project which will contribute to develop other activities and thus improve our living situation."
+The female group member Amnah Nassar said, "We got good gains from the project, and it helped us adapt to the precarious conditions.
+More importantly, we were able to grow savings for the project, which will contribute to develop other activities and thus improve our living condition."

-Raining & Organizational Support
+Training & Organizational Support

-Interventions in the two sectors of Training & Organizational Support aim at providing services through training as well as building the human and institutional capacities of SFD partners including consultants, community committees, small contractors, local authorities, governmental and non-governmental organizations... etc. whose activities are linked to SFD objectives represented by local development and poverty reduction.
+Interventions in the two sectors of Training & Organizational Support aim at providing services through training as well as building the human and institutional capacities of SFD partners including consultants, community committees, small contractors, local authorities, governmental and non-governmental organizations... etc., whose activities are linked to SFD objectives represented by local development and poverty reduction.